CarterKerstetter/TicTacToe/README.md

 TO RUN THE GAME ON AN ANDROID PHONE:

-1. Download the app-release.apk file located at TicTacToe/app/release
+1. Download the app-release.apk file located at TicTacToe/app/release (also can be found in the main folder as well).

 2. Transfer the apk file from your computer to your phone.
 This can be done through bluetooth, a USB, or other methods.